 If you did not consider carefully God’s dealings with human beings down through the ages, you might get the impression that God has been a bumbler.
-Creation, the flood, the law, the remnant, Jesus Christ, the church, the second coming, could be viewed as a series of attempts to get the world right, so far without much success!
+You might see creation, the flood, the law, the remnant, Jesus Christ, the church, the second coming, as a series of attempts to get the world right, so far without much success!

 For that consummation, God planned the ultimate covenant —as superior to the previous covenants as a real object is superior to its shadow.
 The law, since it has only a shadow of the good things to come, and not the very form of things..." was pointing to the new covenant (Hebrews 10:1).

 The new covenant was promised while the old covenant was in force.
 "Behold the days are coming says the Lord, when I will effect a new covenant" (Hebrews 8:7-8, Jeremiah 31:31).

 Illustration: If you promise a child a new bike for Christmas, a full size one with gears, the moment you make that promise the child will think and speak of his present machine as his old bike, and will regard it as obsolete even though, for the time being, he still has to use it.
 He will talk about the one promised, the one he is waiting for, as his new bike, and will regard it as the ultimate.

 The old covenant was the constitution of a single nation, Israel.
 Whilst a non-Israelite could enter into the covenant, as Ruth did for example, the covenant was for Israel, not for the entire world.

 We occasionally hear people speak of "a covenant relationship" with God as being only for Christians.
 Those who reject God’s mediator and his covenant are thought to have no 'covenant relationship' with God.

-Everybody therefore has a "covenant relationship" with God through Christ.
+Everybody therefore has a 'covenant relationship' with God through Christ.
 One does not choose whether or not to be under the covenant, since Christ mediates it to all.
 One simply chooses either to believe and obey Christ and thus receive the inheritance under the covenant, or otherwise to refuse and disobey Christ and receive the punishment under the covenant.